daniel-acuna/daniel-acuna.github.io/_posts/2016-12-07-looking-for-graduate-students.md

   - Bayesian statistics
   - Python, R, Hadoop, and SQL.

-If you have questions, send me an email to `deacuna AT syr DOT edu`.
+Please take a look at my [reseearch](/research/) and if you have questions, send me an email to `deacuna AT syr DOT edu`.
 Otherwise, [apply to the Ph.D. program](https://ischool.syr.edu/admissions/checklists/phd-checklist/) and mention my name in you materials.

 Part of the funding for these positions has been generously provided by